Hello, Bienvenidos, & Saqari

 I am a recent graduate from the Human Ecology – Apparel and Textiles doctorate program at Kansas State University.
-My dissertation “Made in San Pedro: The Production of Dress and Meaning in a Tz’utujil – Maya Municipality will be available on ProQuest in English and Spanish in mid-August 2020.
-(Please email for a direct copy.)
+My dissertation “Made in San Pedro: The Production of Dress and Meaning in a Tz’utujil – Maya Municipality” is available on ProQuest in English and Spanish.
+Please email for a copy.

-My scholarship focuses on the relationship between people and fashion products – from construction to use – in efforts to best understand sustainable and unsustainable practices.
-My background is in fashion design.
-I am still an active maker, but somewhere along the way (probably right after I taught my first class as an undergraduate), I learned that I don’t really care about having my ideas in the spotlight.
-I care about how clothing – whether wearing or making it – creates emotion, connections, and actions.
+My scholarship focuses on the relationship between people and fashion products, with the intention of best understanding sustainable and unsustainable behaviors.
+My background is in fashion design and I occasionally work as a product developer.
+I work to stay active as a maker, but my heart is in teaching and research.
+I care about how clothing – whether wearing or making it – creates emotion, connection, and actions.

 (1) I am a learner.
 I love to learn, and love to help others learn.